Amol-Talekar/dashboard/readme.md

 # MERN Stack Dashboard Project

-Welcome to our MERN stack project—a robust Dashboard panel designed to visualize and analyze a user's product data through pie, line, and bar charts.
+Welcome to my MERN stack project—a robust Dashboard panel designed to visualize and analyze a user's product data through pie, line, and bar charts.
 This project utilizes a sophisticated data aggregation pipeline in the backend to transform data, offering insightful performance metrics for products.

 ## Table of Contents